Quantum eigenvalue processing: Introduction

 can be prepared with accuracy $\epsilon$ and probability $1-\pfail$ using

 queries to controlled-$O_A$, controlled-$O_\psi$, controlled $O_{\widetilde\beta}$, and their inverses, where

 is an upper bound on the derivative of Faber polynomials. \end{customthm}

 With an additional fixed-point amplitude amplification, we obtain the Faber-based quantum eigenvalue transformation algorithm in \thm{qevt_faber}, previewed below.
 As an application, we develop a quantum differential equation algorithm in \thm{diff_eq_faber} for general coefficient matrices by implementing Faber polynomials over a compact set (such as the one shown in \fig{region_general2}) on the left half of the complex plane.
 We also show in \thm{qeve_extreme} how to estimate \emph{leading eigenvalues} (eigenvalues of maximum absolute value) by directly implementing the Taylor expansion.
+However, the success probability of our algorithm would decay drastically when applied to non-leading eigenvalues, which is partially addressed by the more recent method from~\cite{alase2024resolvent}.

 \begin{customthm}{\ref{thm:qevt_faber}}[Quantum eigenvalue transformation, Faber version] Let $A$ be a square matrix such that $A/\alpha_A$ is block encoded by $O_A$ with some normalization factor $\alpha_A\geq\norm{A}$.
 Suppose that eigenvalues of $A/\alpha_A$ are enclosed by a Faber region $\mathcal{E}$ with associated conformal maps $\mathbf{\Phi}:\mathcal{E}^c\rightarrow\mathcal{D}^c$, $\mathbf{\Psi}:\mathcal{D}^c\rightarrow\mathcal{E}^c$ and Faber polynomials $\mathbf{F}_n(z)$.
 Let $p(z)=\sum_{k=0}^{n-1}\beta_k{\mathbf{F}}_{k}(z)$ be the Faber expansion of a degree-($n-1$) polynomial $p$.
-Let $O_\psi\ket{0}=\ket{\psi}$ be the oracle preparing the initial state, and $O_{\beta}\ket{0}=\mathbf{\Psi}'(L_n^{-1})\sum_{k=0}^{n-1}\beta_k\ket{n-1-k}/\norm{\mathbf{\Psi}'(L_n^{-1})\sum_{k=0}^{n-1}\beta_k\ket{n-1-k}}$ be the oracle preparing the shifting of coefficients $\beta$.
+Let $O_\psi\ket{0}=\ket{\psi}$ be the oracle preparing the initial state, and $O_{\beta}\ket{0}\propto\mathbf{\Psi}'(L_n^{-1})\sum_{k=0}^{n-1}\beta_k\ket{n-1-k}$ be the oracle preparing the shifting of coefficients $\beta$.
 Then, the quantum state

 can be prepared with accuracy $\epsilon$ and probability $1-\pfail$ using

 queries to controlled-$O_A$, controlled-$O_\psi$, controlled $O_{\widetilde\beta}$, and their inverses, where

 are upper bound on the derivative of Faber polynomials, upper bound on the shifted Faber partial sum and lower bound on the transformed state respectively. \end{customthm}